CowboyCollective/CowboyCollective.github.io/cowboy/Lil Nas X.md

 He rides the wave to the top of the charts, and when the country music establishment freaks out and says "that's not true country" what does he do?
 He just forgives and moves on.
 He doesn't need their approval, they are not the boss of who gets to be what, and acting like it means something when the establishment gets riled up only grants them power.

 More than anything it's a loving response.
 You know, this song is fun and it's for everyone.
 When the powers that be have reservations he responds empathetically.
-He's saying "I get it, you're afraid to let lose here, but when you do work up the nerve, you can be part of the fun too."
+He's saying "I get it, you're afraid to let loose here, but when you do work up the nerve, you can be part of the fun too."
 He put Billy Ray Cyrus front and center.
 Billy Ray is the epitome of traditional country music, and he's in the club!

 He's not writing cowboy rap to try and go against existing culture.
 He's trying to participate and celebrate country, and he's doing it in a way that is authentic to himself, inclusive, and loving.